stickies/stickies.github.com/_posts/2014-01-19-rails-form-enhancement-with-angular-js.markdown

 {% endhighlight %}

-Now, you will notice when you submit the form, that it still does a traditional full page post, this obviously not what we want.
+Now, you will notice when you submit the form, that it still does a traditional full page post, this is obviously not what we want.
 To get round this issue we need to use an angular directive to replace the submit button with something a bit more friendly.

 First, add the directive to the [coffeescript](https://github.com/stevemartin/rangular/commit/51bd9982784dda2921140fca9c5dea1404e94c52).